Muhammad-Abrar-Khan/Countdown_Timer/README.md

-# Responsive Countdown Timer
+"# Responsive Countdown Timer

-Completed a challenge from Frontend Mentor by creating a **Responsive Countdown Timer**!
+Completed the challenge from Frontend Mentor by creating a **Responsive Countdown Timer**!
 This countdown timer is perfect for websites that are gearing up to launch something exciting.
 The timer is designed to count down in a sleek and visually appealing decrementing manner.
 It's a great showcase of my frontend skills in action.
 Let's dive into the details of my accomplishment! ⏲️💥

 ## Table of Contents